-- 3.28 A condition/s will be attached to any permission granted requiring a BREEAM sustainability assessment and/or Final/As-Built Building Regulations Compliance Report.
-Typically this would be a condition requiring an Interim BREEAM Certificate or design stage SAP assessment to be submitted prior to commencement of development demonstrating that the development will be built in accordance with the pre-assessment estimator and meet the requirements of CC2 or H5.
-Additionally, it will require that a Final BREEAM Certificate and/or Regulations Compliance Report or as built SAP assessment is submitted prior to occupation of the development.
-This information will include final data on predicted carbon emissions from the building. - 3.29 Development that fails to comply with a condition may not be considered to be lawful development and risks enforcement action.
+3.32 A condition/s will be attached to any permission granted requiring a BREEAM sustainability assessment and/or Final/As-Built Building Regulations Compliance Report.
+This information will include final data on predicted carbon emissions from the building.
+Unless there is a particular need for another approach for a development, this would typically be in two stages.
+Firstly, a condition will require an Interim BREEAM Certificate or design stage SAP assessment to be submitted prior to commencement of development demonstrating that the development will be built in accordance with the pre-assessment estimator and meet the requirements of CC2 or H5.
+Secondly, a condition will typically require that a Final BREEAM Certificate and/or Regulations Compliance Report or as built SAP assessment is submitted after completion.
+Whilst this would ideally be prior to occupation of the development, it is accepted that, due to capacity issues and the need to ensure the performance can be accurately measured, it can take some time to produce a final assessment.
+In such cases, a timescale of six months after first occupation may be more appropriate, and, in the case of major residential, this will tie in with the trigger points for a Section 106 contribution.

-19 Unless an appropriately completed Energy Statement has been completed and submitted with an application, it is unlikely to be possible to put forward a viability justification for failing to comply with relevant policy.
+20 Unless an appropriately completed Energy Statement has been completed and submitted with an application, it is unlikely to be possible to put forward a viability justification for failing to comply with relevant policy.
 The expectation will be that the requirements of policies CC2 and H5 are non-negotiable.